Boaz-ato/Accounting-Website/README.md

-# Accounting-Website
+# Accounting Website
-## Visitors are able to book an appoitment.
+## An accounting website and visitors can book appoinments.